Hop til indhold

 Your pension plan includes various insurance plans that provide financial security for your dependants in the event of your death.

-At My PFA, you can see the insurance plans you have and the exact cover they provide.
+On My PFA, you can see the insurance plans you have and the exact cover they provide.

 Who will receive the money in the event of my death?